misheska/misheska.github.com/source/_posts/2013-06-23-getting-started-writing-chef-cookbooks-the-berkshelf-way-part2.markdown

 Testing Iteration #9
 --------------------

-Check to see if the `myface` user is enabled as a local user by running the following mysql command:
+Check to see if the `myface-app` user is enabled as a local user by running the following mysql command:

     $ vagrant ssh -c 'mysql -uroot -prootpass -e "select user,host from mysql.user;"'